Keyvan Andres: New Zealand

+Europe

-In 2017, he was signed to Motopark for the 2017 European Formula 3 Championship, where he switched to competing under an Iranian license.
+In 2017, Andres was signed to Motopark for the 2017 European Formula 3 Championship, where he switched to competing under an Iranian license.

 Personal life

-Keyvan was born in Cologne, Germany on 3 March 2000 to parents with Persian roots.
-When Keyvan was two years old the family moved to France.
-In 2013 Keyvan moved to Naples, Florida.
-The young German attended the Community School of Naples.
-Keyvan graduated from the Community School of Naples in 2017.
+Andres was born in Cologne, Germany on 3 March 2000 to parents with Persian roots.
+When he was two years old, the family moved to France.
+In 2013, he moved to Naples, Florida.
+He attended the Community School of Naples, and graduated in 2017.